NOVAIMS-DataScienceMasters/TextMiningFinalProject/README.md

  7th.
 Separate "new" from "old" authors

+Modelos:

+1st With metadata and no metadata

+2st DummyClassifier vs...

+3rd.Bag of Authors - trainar modelos autor a autor (last phase)

+4th (OPTIONAL) Add Ricardo Reis and Jose Saramago, can our Model distinguish between the two

 To discuss:
 - Most .txt files start with general information about the text like title, author, year of publication, summary and so on.
 Clean all metadata from the txt files